 Call For A Consultation Today

 Property division can be fraught with emotion and potential pitfalls.
-Call the Law Offices of Keith Banks if you have questions, concerns or wish our assistance in helping you determine what is community property and how it should be divided.
+Call the Law Offices of Keith Banks at (530) 725-5388, or send us a message online if you have questions, concerns or wish our assistance in helping you determine what is community property and how it should be divided.